Care instructions have been moved over to their own page.

 The gauge system is a way of measuring diameters and only goes up to around 7/16", beyond that, we use fractional inches.
 Gauge is abbreviated 'ga'.
 Gauge is a unit of measurement.
 To increase the size of a body piercing is called 'stretching.'
-Calling plugs 'gauges' or using it as a verb as in 'to gauge a piercing' or 'she gauged her ears' will cause us to mock you.
+Calling plugs 'gauges' or using it as a verb as in 'to gauge a piercing' or 'she gauged her ears' may elicit eye rolling.
 You wouldn't say, 'she just got new wooden inches' or 'I plan to millimeter my conch piercing,' would you?
 No, you wouldn't.
 So cut it out.

 Length refers to the measurement from front to back on a plug or labret, or from side to side on a septum; length runs along the same axis a piercing needle would go through a piercing.
 All stated lengths are total from edge to edge (not merely tip to tip of flares, which would not allow for convex ends or thick flares).
+In addition, the length 'between flares' is often not possible to accurately determine since saddle-shaped jewelry has a seamless transition between the wearing surface and the flares; they are not distinct areas which can be measured separately.
+Oftentimes lengths will not be mentioned unless they are particularly longer or shorter than a general average, or when the image makes this obvious.
 Please ask for various length measurements when clarification is needed.

 Flare sizes and lengths (overall, or tip-to-tip on flared plugs which may have convex ends) are generally not mentioned unless dramatically differing from what we have experienced compared to similar jewelry in the same genre.
 Please have us measure these for you before purchasing jewelry from us if these measurements are critical to you.